 We wrote recently about Content Marketing and the importance it plays in keeping patients educated, engaged and coming back to your practice for recommended treatment and maintenance.
 Here’s another critical point to adhere to when creating good content: it must be something your patients care about.

 There are many ways to segment your patient base to make sure your message doesn’t fall on deaf ears.
 The most basic and powerful?
 Think patient age.

-As you’re planning your future patient outreach efforts, please consider the ideas below.
+As you’re planning your future patient outreach efforts, please consider the dental marketing ideas below.
 If you’re a RevenueWell customer, filtering your patient base by age is super easy.
 If you’re not, you will still benefit from running age-based reports in your practice management software to make your campaigns more effective.

 New parents run the gamut from exceedingly prudent to surprisingly lackadaisical when it comes to getting the dentist involved in their child’s early development.
 Here are some ideas on subjects to communicate around:

 Ah, the little ones are growing up.
 Teeth are coming in at all sorts of crazy angles, and parents are going crazy from the rise in obligations.
 Consistent messaging from your office is critical during these years to ensure the kids of your community grow into healthy teens.
 Here are a few campaigns you can direct at the parents of these youngsters:

 The years “everything” happens!
 As children start to come into their own, new habits and desires begin to unfold as well.
 You’ll see every imaginable concern during these years, from piercings to calls for whitening, braces and the need to refer to a general dentist for continuing oral care.
 So, talk early, and talk often about: